pfnet-research/NoTransactionBandNetwork/README.md

-# No-Transaction Band Network: A Neural Network Architecture for Efficient Deep Hedging
+<h1 align="center">No-Transaction Band Network: </br> A Neural Network Architecture for Efficient Deep Hedging</h1>

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/pfnet-reseaarch/NoTransactionBandNetwork/main.ipynb)

-Minimal implementation and experiments of "*No-Transaction Band Network: A Neural Network Architecture for Efficient Deep Hedging*".
+Minimal implementation of "*No-Transaction Band Network: A Neural Network Architecture for Efficient Deep Hedging*".

 ## TL;DR

 * [Deep Hedging](https://arxiv.org/abs/1802.03042) is a deep learning-based framework to compute the optimal hedging strategies of financial derivatives.
 * However, this optimal strategy is hard to train due to the action dependence, *i.e.*, the appropriate hedging action at the next step depends on the current action.
 * We propose a "*No-Transaction Band Network*" to overcome this issue.
-* This network circumvents the complication of action-dependence and facilitate quick and precise computation of the optimal hedging.
+* This network circumvents the action-dependence and facilitates quick and precise computation of the optimal hedging.

 The learning histories below demonstrate that the no-transaction band network can be trained much quicker than the ordinary feed-forward network (See [`main.ipynb`](main.ipynb) for details).